pimonteiro/Covid-19-Detector/README.md

 <img align="right" src="https://media.giphy.com/media/i4NjAwytgIRDW/giphy.gif" width="150" height="150"/>

-This section is about the models created by group 7 for the work of detecting COVID-19 in x-ray images.
-All notebooks with their respective model follow the pipeline exposed in the standard notebook, [Covid_19_Standard_Notebook.ipynb](models/Covid_19_Standard_Notebook.ipynb).
+Here we discuss the models created by our group.
+All notebooks with their respective model follow the pipeline exposed in the standard notebook, [Covid_19_Standard_Notebook.ipynb](models/Covid_19_Standard_Notebook.ipynb), and are displayed on the following table: